-I just received some sad news this morning in response the the Dune production diary I have posted here on my site.
-Jerome Wybom, a director of numerous “making of” and behind-the-scenes documentaries for French DVD releases, just sent me the following e-mail:
+I just received some sad news this morning in response to the Dune production diary I have posted here on my site.
+Jerome Wybon, a director of numerous “making of” and behind-the-scenes documentaries for French DVD releases, just sent me the following e-mail:

 I have just began reading your blog about your work on Dune and I can provide you some informations about the footage of Dune.
 In 2003, I produced a bonus disc for the french dvd of Dune and I was in contact with Paul Sammon.
 He helped me to obtain the original featurette Destination Dune (6 minutes).